ironhack-labs/lab-javascript-vikings/README.md

 git push origin master
 ```

-- Create a Pull Request so that your TAs can check your work.
+- Create a Pull Request and submit your assignment

 <br>